Posted on behalf of Stephens, Anderson & Cummings on May 17, 2017 in Auto Accidents

 Insurance may not provide enough coverage for all of the costs associated with a car accident.
 It may be necessary to file a personal injury lawsuit against the at-fault driver to recover the difference in compensation between what insurance will pay and the total cost of the damages.

-The car accident attorneys at Stephens, Anderson & Cummings can help you file a personal injury claim.
+The personal injury attorneys in Fort Worth at Stephens, Anderson & Cummings can help you file a personal injury claim.
 We can also assist you throughout the insurance claims process to help ensure you receive all the compensation you deserve.